Ex-JPMorgan trader to challenge UK watchdog over London Whale decision

-LONDON, July 8 A former JPMorgan trader charged in the United States over his alleged role in the $6.2 billion "London Whale" trading scandal has won the right to a legal challenge of the British regulator's decision to drop its investigation into him.
+LONDON A former JPMorgan (JPM.N) trader charged in the United States over his alleged role in the $6.2 billion (3.62 billion pounds) "London Whale" trading scandal has won the right to a legal challenge of the British regulator's decision to drop its investigation into him.

 Lawyers said the trader, Julien Grout, might want the investigation to continue in Britain as its findings could affect the case against him in the United States.